MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/analysis-services-management-pack-known-issues-and-troubleshooting.md

 ---
 ms.assetid: 23bf27ad-7914-4235-a254-95c94f9f5a85
-title: Known Issues and Troubleshooting in Management Pack for SQL Server Analysis Services
+title: Known Issues and Troubleshooting in management pack for SQL Server Analysis Services
-description: This article explains known issues and troubleshooting in Management Pack for SQL Server Analysis Services
+description: This article explains known issues and troubleshooting in management pack for SQL Server Analysis Services
 author: epomortseva
 manager: evansma
 ms.date: 04/23/2025